-I thanked them and tottered on; after 14 hours and 31 kilometres, the extra kilometre to the YHA campsite seemed an exaggerated torture.
+I thanked them and tottered on.
+After 14 hours and 31 kilometres, the extra kilometre to the YHA campsite seemed an exaggerated torture.

-Finally I made it.
+But finally I made it.
 It was nearly 10pm.
 I went to the communal reception and dining area, which was full of light, and families and couples dining, playing cards or drinking.
 I imagined the sensation I was about to make, covered in sand, salt and sweat, bearded and battered, exotically burdened, many miles of empty sea filling my eyes.

 But when I walked in, barely a head bobbed; and those that did went straight back to their cards or steaming cups.

 Soon I was crawling into an upper bunk, ecstatic to be horizontal.
 Drifting off, my mind’s eye was full of that immense canvas that was now, for me, anything but blank.

 I spent my first rest day on the Te Araroa trail lying in the sun, eating biscuits, grinning with relief at being horizontal, and reading the Murakami novel I’d lugged from the Cape.

 A decent book is the one heavy luxury I’ll put up with lugging.

 Having had a good hiding from Ninety Mile Beach, I rested up at the Ahipara YHA for three nights.

 On the second afternoon I pulled myself together enough for a short hitch-hike into Kaitaia to buy some new boots.
 I also needed to resupply at the supermarket with noodles, biltong, almonds, peanut butter, tuna, dehydrated peas and the rest of my tramping menu.

 (I’ve put a bit of thought and research into the menu; it’s long on fuel-rich fat and protein, and short on weight.
 Carrying your house on your back teaches you to respect every gram.
 And you can always vary the spartan diet every few days when you reach a town.)